What Do Dreams About Pregnancy Mean When You're Not Pregnant? Your 21 Most Common Baby Mama Nightmares, Explained

 Soiled nappies may mean that you need to “change your attitude and approach regarding a new idea or project" or “that you need to clean up the mess you have created as a result of your childishness.”

-Far more horrifying than the "forced to repeat 10th grade" dream is the "forced to repeat my entire life, because I'm a baby again" dream.
+Far more horrifying than the "forced to repeat 12th grade because I forgot to take my math final" dream is the "forced to repeat my entire life, because I'm a baby again" dream.
 But hey, at least you'll get some pureed carrots out of the deal.
 Not too shabby!

 When you’re the one in Pampers and a duck-print sun bonnet, it may mean that have a desire to be cared for, nurtured, and all-around babied.
 It may also mean that you’re just acting, well, like a baby, and engaging in immature behavior.